Working with gauges

 First, create a new dashboard from the main menu and use the Blank template.

 Go to the toolbar, click Data Visualization, scroll to the right, and click Radial Gauge.

-This adds an empty radial gauge control to the canvas with its Data Binding Panel open.
-Click the (X) to close the panel.
+This adds an empty radial gauge to the canvas with its Data Analysis Panel open.

 Go to the Explore window and locate a measure column you want to visualize.
 Drag the measure onto the empty gauge.

 A basic radial gauge is displayed which includes a pointer (of type needle), a scale with labels, and major tick marks.